I want my life back.

 If it's been going on a while, it's probably time.

-An initial consultation is a quiet way to find out whether the work is a fit.
+An initial consultation is a quiet way to find out whether it's a fit.
 No pressure to continue afterwards.